How to Refinish a Table Farmhouse Style

 Refinish a Table Farmhouse Style

-Why am I sharing how to refinish a table farmhouse style?
-I love painted furniture and I didn’t want to sand the table to refinish it.
-I was too afraid I would lose the chips and scratches that represent our boys’ childhood.
+Painting this table was something I was very nervous about.
+I didn’t want to lose the chips and scratches that represent our boys’ childhood.
 Milk paint would allow the chips to stay chippy.

 How to Refinish a Table